-1. Any owner or owners of land may submit a proposal to the county legislative body for the creation of an agricultural district within such county, provided that such owner or owners own at least five hundred acres or at least ten percent of the land proposed to be included in the district, whichever is greater.
-Such proposal shall be submitted in such manner and form as may be prescribed by the commissioner of agriculture and markets, shall include a description of the proposed district, including the boundaries thereof, and shall indicate whether the original term of such district shall be eight, twelve or twenty years.
+- 1. Any owner or owners of land may submit a proposal to the county legislative body for the creation of an agricultural district within such county, provided that such owner or owners own at least five hundred acres or at least ten percent of the land proposed to be included in the district, whichever is greater.
+Such proposal shall be submitted in such manner and form as may be prescribed by the commissioner of agriculture and markets, shall include a description of the proposed district, including the boundaries thereof, and may recommend an appropriate review period of either eight, twelve or twenty years. - 2.
+Upon the receipt of such a proposal, the county legislative body: - a. shall thereupon provide notice of such proposal by publishing a notice in a newspaper having general circulation within the proposed district and by posting such notice in five conspicuous places within the proposed district.
+The notice shall contain the following information: - (1) a statement that a proposal for an agricultural district has been filed with the county legislature pursuant to this article: - (2) a statement that the proposal will be on file open to public inspection in the county clerk's office; - (3) a statement that any municipality whose territory encompasses the proposed district or any landowner who owns at least ten percent of the land proposed to be included within the proposed modification of the proposed district may propose a modification of the proposed district in such form and manner as may be prescribed by the commissioner of agriculture and markets: